- It can be faster.

 There are a number of options for what you can search against:

-- You can create a database based on data already imported into your Workbench (see Create BLAST database)
+- You create a database based on data already imported into your Workbench (see Create local BLAST database)

-- You can add pre-formatted databases (see Download BLAST databases)
+- You can add pre-formatted databases (see Add pre-formatted BLAST databases)

 - You can use sequence data from the Navigation Area directly, without creating a database first.